JtotheThree/actual-fantasy-baseball/NOTES.md

-What LEAGUES have been created by USER      LEAGUES->USER (Done) What LEAGUES is a USER a member of          LEAGUES->USER Which USERS are in a LEAGUE                 USERS->LEAGUE Which TEAMS are in a LEAGUE                 TEAMS->LEAGUE Which PLAYERS are in a TEAM                 PLAYERS->TEAM Which PLAYERS are in a LEAGUE               PLAYERS->LEAGUE
+What LEAGUES have been created by USER      LEAGUES->USER (Done) What LEAGUES is a USER a member of          LEAGUES->USER (Done) Which USERS are in a LEAGUE                 USERS->LEAGUE Which TEAMS are in a LEAGUE                 TEAMS->LEAGUE Which TEAM is in the selected LEAGUE        TEAM->LEAGUE Which PLAYERS are in a TEAM                 PLAYERS->TEAM Which PLAYERS are in a LEAGUE               PLAYERS->LEAGUE